| Agenda & PresentationsWhen a speaker's name is colored and

 Roseville has had to

-Utility Program Poster Session with Ice Cream Social
+do to meet the county�s criteria 3:00 pm - 5:30 pmUtility Program Poster Session with Ice Cream Social

 Session Chair: Scott Terrell, Truckee Donner Public

-Utility District Discover innovative utility-sponsored energy efficiency or renewable
+Discover innovative utility-sponsored energy efficiency or renewable

 energy programs described by the individual who designed and